Total TimePrep: 10 min. Cook: 4 hours

 - Place sausages in a large skillet; cover with water.
 Bring to a boil.
 Reduce heat; cover and simmer for 10 minutes or until a thermometer reads 160°; drain well.

 - Meanwhile, in a 3-qt. slow cooker, combine the spaghetti sauce, water, tomato paste, green pepper, onion, cheese and parsley.
 Add sausages.
-Cover and cook on low for 4-5 hours or until vegetables are tender.
+Cover and cook on low until vegetables are tender, 4-5 hours.
 Serve in buns.
 Sprinkle with additional cheese if desired.

 Jan 27, 2013